6 Dimensions of Data Quality, Examples, and Measurement

 Currency # Of records with Currency data / total # of records

-Consistency # Of records with inconsistency data / total # of records
+Consistency # Of records with inconsistent data / total # of records

 Uniqueness # Of non-unique records / total # of records